OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 Imports are not supported in the JavaScript file where you implement the handling for event-based activation in the Windows client.

 Some Office.js APIs that change or alter the UI are not allowed from event-based add-ins.
-The following are the blocked APIs:
+The following are the blocked APIs.

 - Under `OfficeRuntime.auth`:
   - `getAccessToken` (Windows only)